or

 Lawar Putih

-Lawar Putih is a barrack lawar but does not contain any animal blood but instead uses coconut shavings in the batter.
+Lawar Putih is a barrack lawar that does not contain any animal blood but instead uses coconut shavings in the batter.
 This lawar is often used for ceremonial purposes as well as red lawar.
 The taste of lawar putih is as much as lawar barak but without animal blood, you can feel the taste of coconut shavings in it.

 Lawar Celeng (Pork)